Kvinesdal Municipality: General information

 The parish of Kvinesdal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1841, the neighboring municipality of Fjotland (population: 980) was merged with Kvinesdal to form a new, larger municipality of Kvinesdal, although this was short-lived.
-In 1858, the merger was un-done and Fjotland became a separate municipality once again.
-After the split, Kvinesdal had 4,485 residents.
+In 1841, the rural neighboring Fjotland Municipality (population: 980) to the north was merged with Kvinesdal Municipality (population: 3,226) to form a new, larger Kvinesdal Municipality, although this was short-lived.
+In 1858, the merger was un-done and Kvinesdal Municipality was divided: the northern district (population: 1,044) became Fjotland Municipality once again and the southern district (population: 4,485) continued on as smaller Kvinesdal Municipality.